brigancer/redline-income/README.md

-# DRAFT written by AI

 # Redlining and Socioeconomic Disparities in Davidson County

-This repository explores the relationship between historical redlining practices and socioeconomic disparities in Davidson County.
+This repository explores the relationship between historical redlining practices and modern socioeconomic disparities in Davidson County.
 We leverage census data, historical redlining maps, and geospatial analysis to investigate the impact of redlining on income distribution, household counts, and spatial patterns.

 ## Project Workflow